sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 The objectives for **sections 8 and 9** of the course are,

-1. Take the lessons learned in section 7 and create multiple containters which can be modularly and easily maintained.
+1. Take the lessons learned in section 7 and create multiple containers which can be modularly and easily maintained.
 2. Create an overly-complicated React application which will be containerized.
 The reason for the complicated design allows us to learn how to create and support multiple containers for an application, (all of Section 8).
 3. Learn about **HTML5 [PushState](https://developer.mozilla.org/en-US/docs/Web/API/History_API) routing**.
 This does require some basic knowledge of [React Router](https://reacttraining.com/react-router/)
 4. Create **Development-only** Dockerfiles for the **React app**, **Express Server**, and  **Worker** components, (lessons 110-112)